liuxiangwin/service-mesh/labs/02-observability.md

 Move back to the Kiali web console.
 In the main console select your project.
 Then in the left-hand panel, Click Graph.
 ![Kiali Main Screen](../images/kiali-main-screen.png)

-On the Graph screen, Select version graph and enable animation
+On the Graph screen, Select version graph and enable animation and set to display Requests Precentage
 ![Kiali set graph](../images/kiali-show-animation.png)

-To show the capabilities of Kiali, you need to generate some sample data.
+To show the capabilities of Kiali Graph, you need to generate some sample data.
 For this, you can use the microservices application that you deployed earlier.

 Run following command on your terminal
 ```